MananChandna/DSPipeline-Jupyter-Pandas-FastAPI/README.md

     <p>If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.</p>

   <h2>Contact</h2>
-    <p>If you have any questions or suggestions regarding this project, feel free to contact me at chandnamanan2004@gmail.com.</p>
+    <p>If you have any questions or suggestions regarding this project, feel free to contact me via <a href="https://www.linkedin.com/in/manan-chandna-697588257/">LinkedIn</a>.</p>
 </body>
 </html>